openshift-kni/example-cnf/README.md

 - `pack_nw` corresponds to `packet_generator_networks` and uses `lb_gen_port_mac_list`, having two MAC addresses starting with `40:...`, and correspond to the interfaces that connect the TestPMD LB with TRex.
 It uses `intel-numa0-net3|4` networks.
 - `cnf_nw` corresponds to `cnf_app_networks` and uses `lb_cnf_port_mac_list`, having two MAC addresses starting with `60:...`, and correspond to the interfaces that connect the TestPMD Load Balancer with the CNF Application.
 It uses `intel-numa0-net1|2` networks.

 Also, note that TRex uses static MAC addresses starting with `20:...`.
 The only MAC addresses that are created dynamically are the ones from CNF Application.
+To capture them, CNFAppMac CR is used, which saves the MAC and PCI addresses from the CNF Application pods and serve them to the other components of the architecture.

 So, network schema is as follows (which was already depicted in the flow diagram):